urbancamo/urbancamo.github.io/adif-processor/adif-processor.md

 I update the location of the railways on the air references every year, so they are generally good enough.

+### Bunkers on the Air

+Locations are bunker references and are accurate, so the bunker reference is normally good enough.

 ***